-Combine function
+Optional Combine function

-- Analogous purpose and implementation to the Reduce function - Objective - Decrease the amount of intermediate data ⇒ - i.e. decrease the amount of data transferred to the reducer - Executed locally by the mapper before the shuffling phase - Only works for commutative and associative functions!
+- Analogous purpose and implementation to the Reduce function - Objective - Decrease the amount of intermediate data ⇒ i.e. decrease the amount of data transferred to Reducers - Executed locally by Mapper before the shuffling phase - Only works for commutative and associative functions!